 Syphilis is a chronic infectious disease caused by Treponema pallidum.

-Except for the incubation period, syphilis is accompanied by mouth ulcers.
-At the initial stage, they are painless, have a rounded shape with a red bottom, even raised edges and a cartilaginous infiltrate.
+With the exception of the incubation period, syphilis is accompanied by ulcers in the mouth.
+At the initial stage, they are painless, have a round shape with a red bottom, smooth raised edges and a cartilaginous infiltrate.

-The healing process stretches for several months, after which a retracted star-shaped scar remains.
-General treatment of syphilis takes place in a venereal hospital.
+The healing process lasts for several months, after which a retracted star-shaped scar remains.
+General treatment syphilis is treated in a venereology hospital.

 Video: syphilis